TheDIYGuy999/Rc_Engine_Sound_ESP32/README.md

 - Added Frikkies ramps ESC mode to the ESP32 trailer sketch.

 ### New in V 8.9:
 - New parameter in 10_adjustmentsTrailer.h: TRAILER_LIGHTS_TRAILER_PRESENCE_SWITCH_DEPENDENT switches wireless trailer lights off, if no trailer is detected on truck mounted optional trailer detection switch on pin 32.
-If yo uwant to use this switch, comment out THIRD_BRAKLELIGHT in 6_adjustmentsLights.h
+If yo uwant to use this switch, comment out THIRD_BRAKELIGHT in 6_adjustmentsLights.h

 ### New in V 8.8:
 - Enabled Neopixels not conflicting with steering servo speed anymore, only executed every 20ms